 The Loyola University Maryland child care voucher program is available to benefits-eligible employees (full-time, core, and half time) and faculty (full-time and four-fifths-time) who have child care costs directly related to the employee’s work schedule.
 Additionally, the employee’s spouse (if applicable) must be employed, looking for work, enrolled in school full-time, or have a documented disability that prevents full-time parenting.
 Newly hired employees can begin participation the month following (after) their date of hire.

+The Internal Revenue Service determines the maximum allowance for dependent care assistance programs sponsored by employers.
 If you participate in both the Dependent Care FSA and the Child Care Voucher Program, coordinate your Dependent Care FSA annual election with your total calendar year anticipated Child Care Voucher reimbursement amount to ensure you do not exceed the $5,000 calendar year maximum allowance.
 If the combined total of the Dependent Care FSA annual election and Child Care Voucher reimbursements for the calendar year reaches the $5,000 maximum before the end of the year any additional Child Care Voucher reimbursements will be treated as taxable income.
-It is not permissible to reduce the Dependent Care FSA annual election in the middle of the plan year without a qualified change-in-status event.
+Generally, it is not permissible to reduce the Dependent Care FSA annual election in the middle of the plan year without a qualified change-in-status event.
 Coordination with Child Care Voucher reimbursements or a change in tax treatment are not qualified change-in-status events.